jtsteinbach/sandbox/README.md

 ### Saves

 A **save** is a complete snapshot of every tracked file, with a message, an author, and a timestamp.
 There is no staging area and no partial commit: what you see in your working folder (minus ignored files) is what gets saved.
 This is deliberate — the staging area is the single largest source of git confusion, and "the snapshot is exactly what I'm looking at" is a property you can reason about.
+(Shared mode refines this: your save commits *your* files and leaves teammates' in-progress edits alone — Section 6.)

 Every save records the hash of its parent save, so saves form a chain (and, with merges, a directed acyclic graph).
 Changing any byte of any past save would change its hash and break every link after it — history is tamper-evident by construction.

 ### Branches

 A **branch** is a named pointer to a save.
 Creating one is instant and costs nothing (`sb branch idea`).
-You are *always* on exactly one branch; sb has no detached-HEAD state, which eliminates the entire "you are in 'detached HEAD' state" class of confusion.
+You are *always* on exactly one branch; sb has no detached-HEAD state.
 Switching branches rewrites your working folder to match that branch's latest save — and refuses to run if you have unsaved changes.

 ### The object store